yuripaoloni/xes-ethereum-extractor/README.md

-# XES Ethereum Extractor
+# EveLog

 Application-agnostic methodology to enable the application of Process Mining techniques on the Ethereum blockchain.
-Read the paper on [/server/paper](/server/paper/xes_ethereum_extractor.pdf).
+Read the paper on [/server/paper](/server/paper/paper.pdf).

 ## Client